Erasmo Ramírez (right-handed pitcher): Tampa Bay Rays (second stint)

 On June 12, 2023, Ramírez signed a minor league contract with the Tampa Bay Rays organization and was assigned to the Triple–A Durham Bulls.
 His contract was selected to the 40man roster on July 30.
 In 15 games for Tampa Bay, he struggled to a 6.48 ERA with 30 strikeouts in 33 1/3 innings pitched.
 On September 30, Ramírez was designated for assignment by Tampa Bay.
 He cleared waivers and was sent outright to Triple–A Durham on October 2.
 On October 13, Ramírez elected free agency.

 Ramírez re-signed with the Rays on a minor league contract on December 6, and began the 2024 season with Triple–A Durham.
 Ramírez was selected to the major league roster on April 20, 2024.
 In 11 games for the Rays, he compiled a 4.50 ERA with 9 strikeouts across 16 innings.
 On May 22, Ramírez was designated for assignment by Tampa Bay, and was sent outright to Durham on May 24 after clearing waivers.
 On August 26, the Rays called Ramírez back up to the major leagues.
 He was designated for assignment again on August 31.
 Ramírez cleared waivers and was sent outright to Durham on September 3.
 He elected free agency on October 4.

 Minnesota Twins

 On February 15, 2025, Ramírez signed a minor league contract with the Minnesota Twins.
 On March 8, it was announced that Ramírez would "miss significant time" due to tears in his teres minor muscle and lat muscle.
 Upon returning, he made 10 appearances split between the rookie-level Florida Complex League Twins and Triple-A St. Paul Saints.
 On August 1, the Twins selected Ramírez's contract, adding him to their active roster.
 In nine appearances for Minnesota, he recorded a 2.45 ERA with five strikeouts and one save over 11 innings of work.
 Ramírez was designated for assignment by the Twins on August 24.
 He cleared waivers and was sent outright to Triple-A St. Paul on August 26.
 On October 10, Ramírez elected free agency.

+Algodoneros de Unión Laguna

+On April 3, 2026, Ramírez signed with the Algodoneros de Unión Laguna of the Mexican League.
+In one start for the Algodoneros, Ramírez threw five innings and gave up one earned run while striking out two batters.

+Colorado Rockies

+On May 3, 2026, Ramirez's contract was purchased by the Colorado Rockies organization.
+He made 10 appearances (including seven starts) for the Triple-A Albuquerque Isotopes, but struggled to a 1-3 record and 11.90 ERA with 19 strikeouts over 31 innings of work.
+Ramírez was released by the Rockies organization on June 26.

+Gary SouthShore RailCats

+On July 17, 2026, Ramírez signed with the Gary SouthShore RailCats of the American Association of Professional Baseball.